hearthforpc-oss/Hearth/README.md

 # Hearth v1.0
-**Share game worlds with your crew.
-No dedicated server needed.**
+**Play the same game world with your friends — even when you're on different schedules.**

-Hearth syncs your game save files through Google Drive so you and your friends can play the same world — even when you're on different schedules.
+Hearth is a free app that automatically shares your game save files with your friends through Google Drive.
+When you stop playing, your friend can pick up right where you left off — no dedicated server needed.

-Free.
+**Free.
 Open source.
-Your saves stay in your own Google Drive.
+Your save files stay in your own Google Drive.**

 ---

 ## Is Hearth safe?

-**Yes.
-Here's exactly how it works:**
+Yes.
+Here is exactly how it works:

-Hearth uses Google Drive folder sharing — the same technology you'd use to share a document with a coworker or family member.
-When you set up Hearth, you create one folder called HearthSync and share it with your gaming partners.
+Hearth uses Google Drive folder sharing — the same way you would share a document with a friend or family member.
+You create one folder called HearthSync and share it with the people you play with.

-- Your partner only has access to that one folder.
-Not your email, not your other Drive files, not your Google account.
+- Your friend only gets access to that one folder.
+Not your email, not your other files, not your Google account.
-- Hearth never asks for your Google password or account credentials.
-It reads and writes to a folder you control through Google's own sync app.
+- Hearth never asks for your Google password.
+It reads and writes files through Google's own app on your PC.
-- Your save files never touch anyone else's servers.
-They live in your Google Drive.
+- Your save files never go to anyone else's servers.
+They live in your own Google Drive.
 - Hearth is open source — every line of code is public on this page.
 Anyone can read exactly what it does.

-**Who is Hearth designed for?**
-People you already play games with — friends, family, your cousin.
-It is not designed for sharing with strangers.
-If you wouldn't share a Google Doc with someone, don't share your HearthSync folder with them either.
+**Hearth is designed for people you already play games with — friends, family, your cousin.
+It is not for sharing with strangers.**

 ---